ranchodeluxe/osm-export-ops/README.md

 ## What?
 A repository that helps build a development environment for the [osm-export-tool2](https://github.com/hotosm/osm-export-tool2) using Ansible, Vagrant, Virtualbox and Ubuntu 14.04 .
 Later it will be generalized to help with EC2 deployment.
-Currently the provisiong workflow closely follows most of operations described in the [osm-export-tool2 setup README](https://github.com/hotosm/osm-export-tool2/blob/master/README.md), which it probably won't in the future
+Currently the provisioning workflow closely follows the operations described in the [osm-export-tool2 README](https://github.com/hotosm/osm-export-tool2/blob/master/README.md), which it will diverge from in the future

 ## Getting Started